canonical/rockcraft/docs/tutorial/flask.rst

 .. literalinclude:: code/flask/time_app.py
     :language: python

-Since you are creating a new version of your application, **open the** ``rockcraft.yaml`` file and change the ``version`` (e.g. to ``0.2``).
+Since we are creating a new version of the application, **open the** ``rockcraft.yaml`` file and change the ``version`` (e.g. to ``0.2``).

 .. note::